space-concordia-robotics/robotics-prototype/README.md

 Secondly, it is imperative you use a virtual env (instead of your system Python) to use/contribute to the project, else things could get messy.

 ## Automatic Setup
-To use the automatic setup script you must first clone the repo into ~/Programming/robotics-prototype
+To use the automatic setup script you must first clone the repo into `~/Programming`
 ```
+$ cd ~/Programming
 $ git clone --recursive https://github.com/space-concordia-robotics/robotics-prototype robotics-prototype
 ```

-When you have cloned the repo you can then execute EnvironmentSetup.sh which will setup the environment.
+When you have cloned the repo you can then execute `EnvironmentSetup.sh` which will setup the environment.
 Make sure to uninstall previous ROS installations or the script will exit.
 ```
-$ cd ~/Programming/robotics-prototype
+$ cd robotics-prototype
 $ ./EnvironmentSetup.sh
 ```

 ## Manual setup
 If for some reason the automatic script doesn't work, you can follow these steps to set up the development environment.